 Unit of Competency SITXFSA201 has been superseded by SITXFSA002: Participate in safe food handling practices

 Food Safety Supervisor training is industry specific.
-When you complete your training you will be awarded with a Statement of Attainment containing units of competency relevant to your industry.
+When you complete your training you will be awarded a Statement of Attainment containing units of competency relevant to your industry.
 This series of Unit of Competency guides is designed to tell you more about the units of competency that you will be awarded.

 For a full list of industries and their associated units of competency please see our Food Safety Supervisor Industry Overview.